isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 I met or contacted siblings, children and grandchildren of people who knew Teo, hoping that someone would be able to shed light on the writer in his later years.
 I was especially hoping to hear something positive from the family of Paul Abisheganaden: Teo was well versed in Western classical music and Abisheganaden in literature, even becoming the secretary of the Literary Department of Raffles College at one point.[^47] Moreover, Teo’s Christian name was also Paul, suggesting that the two Pauls could have shared a common bond.[^48] Regrettably, Abisheganaden passed away in 2011 and his family has neither heard of Teo nor retained any of Abisheganaden's private records that might have shed light on the elusive Teo. [^49]

-#### **The reprinting of <i>F.M.S.R.</i> will fill the gap in Singapore's literary past, and in particular, that of English - language literature.**
+#### *"The reprinting of <i>F.M.S.R.</i> will fill the gap in Singapore's literary past, and in particular, that of English – language literature."*

-#### **ORPHAN BOOK PROJECT**
+#### **Orphan Book Project**

 The death certificate and family records of Teo Poh Leng remain unknown.
-However, a month after my return to Germany from Singapore, I received a pleasant surprise from the United Kingdom Copyright Enquiries Service - namely, that the UK was to soon launch the Orphan Works Licensing Scheme.
+However, a month after my return to Germany from Singapore, I received a pleasant surprise from the United Kingdom Copyright Enquiries Service – namely, that the UK was to soon launch the Orphan Works Licensing Scheme.
 As of October 2014, it has become legal to republish an orphan book such as <i>F.M.S.R.</i> without permission from copyright holders on condition that a thorough search for its copyright owner has been conducted. [^50]

 With this news, my laborious and slightly futile one-year search suddenly took on a glimmer of hope.
 I am now trying to complete my research and work towards republishing this neglected literary treasure.
-The reprinting of <i>F.M.S.R.</i> will fill the gap in Singapore's literary past, and in particular, that of English-language literature - the genre which seems to have lagged behind Chinese- and Malay-language works that have a more prolific history.
-Along with Lim Boon Keng’s <i>Tragedies of Eastern Life</i> (1927), <i>F.M.S.R.</i> will take its rightful place among pre-World War II 20th-century English literature from Singapore that Philip Holden, Rajeev S. Patke and John Clammer have analysed. <i>F.M.S.R.</i> will also serve as a bridge between post-World War II poetry pioneered by Edwin Thumboo (1933-) and the abundance of poems that poet Alvin Pang (1972-) is currently excavating from 19th-century Singapore school magazines.[^51]
+The reprinting of <i>F.M.S.R.</i> will fill the gap in Singapore's literary past, and in particular, that of English-language literature – the genre which seems to have lagged behind Chinese-language and Malay-language works that have a more prolific history.
+Along with Lim Boon Keng’s <i>Tragedies of Eastern Life</i> (1927), <i>F.M.S.R.</i> will take its rightful place among pre-World War II 20th-century English literature from Singapore that Philip Holden, Rajeev S. Patke and John Clammer have analysed. <i>F.M.S.R.</i> will also serve as a bridge between post-World War II poetry pioneered by Edwin Thumboo (1933–) and the abundance of poems that poet Alvin Pang (1972–) is currently excavating from 19th-century Singapore school magazines.[^51]

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/francispng/TeoinRegister.jpg)